riotkit-org/tunman/README.md

 # reverse-networking
-Network setup automation scripts written in Bash, based on reverse proxy idea.
+Network setup automation scripts written in Bash.
-Allows to create multiple reverse tunnels from inside of NAT to the external server.
+Allows to create multiple tunnels from inside of NAT to the external server.

+Works in two cases:
+- #1: Can expose a NAT hidden service to the external server (or to the internet via external server)
+- #2: Can encrypt a connection with external server by adding SSH layer (eg. MySQL replication with external server with SSH encryption layer)

 ![example structure](./docs/Reverse%20networking%20infrastructure.png "Reverse networking structure")

 ## Requirements

-Those packages needs to be installed:
+Those very basic packages needs to be installed:
 - bash
 - autossh
 - ssh (client)
 - awk
 - grep
 - nc

+Works with GNU utils as well as with Busybox.
+Tested on Arch Linux, Debian and Alpine Linux.

 *The remote server needs to support public-key authorization method.*